ArashPartow/exprtk/readme.txt

-A compiled expression that references variables from a symbol_table is dependent on  that symbol_table  instance and  the variables  it holds being valid.
+A compiled expression that references variables from a symbol_table is said to be dependent on  that symbol_table instance and the  variables it holds being valid.

    typedef exprtk::symbol_table<double> symbol_table_t;
    typedef exprtk::expression<double>   expression_t;